MicrosoftDocs/azure-dev-docs/articles/ai/get-started-multi-agents.md

 ---
-title: "Get started with multi-agent applications using Azure OpenAI"
+title: "Get Started with Multi-agent Applications Using Azure OpenAI"
-description: "Learn how to effectively use Azure OpenAI models with multi-agents to perform tasks and create results based on user instructions.
-Easily deploy with Azure Developer CLI." ms.date: 11/15/2024 ms.topic: get-started ms.subservice: intelligent-apps
+description: "Learn how to effectively use Azure OpenAI models with multiple agents to perform tasks and create results based on user instructions.
+Easily deploy with the Azure Developer CLI." ms.date: 11/15/2024 ms.topic: get-started ms.subservice: intelligent-apps